lucprincen/lucidian-tides/Sessions/17 - Who's mind is it anyway?.md

 		- T'hau was her nickname
 		- Athienne was a man's name, dad's name
 		- Desmond, simple fisher boy
-		- Mal knows Athienne as a woman
+		- Mal knows Athienne as a woman who has taken up her father's business, woman in her fifties
 	- End goal, all knowledge for everyone, free to all
 	-